huggingface/datasets/datasets/c4/README.md

 - `en.noclean`: 2.3TB in JSON format
 - `realnewslike`: 15GB in JSON format

-The en.noblocklist variant is exactly the same as the en variant, except we turned off the so-called "badwords filter", which removes all documents that contain words from the lists at https://github.com/LDNOOBW/List-of-Dirty-Naughty-Obscene-and-Otherwise-Bad-Words.

-The en.noblocklist variant is exactly the same as the en variant, except we turned off the so-called "badwords filter", which removes all documents that contain words from the lists at https://github.com/LDNOOBW/List-of-Dirty-Naughty-Obscene-and-Otherwise-Bad-Words.
+The `en.noblocklist` variant is exactly the same as the `en` variant, except we turned off the so-called "badwords filter", which removes all documents that contain words from the lists at https://github.com/LDNOOBW/List-of-Dirty-Naughty-Obscene-and-Otherwise-Bad-Words.

 ### Supported Tasks and Leaderboards